SalK91/convex_optimization/docs/convex/17_kkt.md

    \nabla f(x^*) + \sum_j \lambda_j^* \nabla h_j(x^*) = 0.
    $$
 2. Primal feasibility:
+   Primal feasibility simply means that the point $x^*$ satisfies all the original constraints of the optimization problem.

    $$
    h_j(x^*) = 0 \quad \text{for all } j.
    $$